Skip to content

 But the intrepid explorer in me said, don’t fear the unknown Bunny.
 Everything will be all right.

 I wanted to cry after making it.
 Ask my husband.
 I sat frozen in shock digesting the surreal fact that my first ever loh mai fan turned out well, in fact more delicious than I dared imagine.
-Although the next time I would let it steam a little longer so that the rice is softer.
+Except next time, I would let the rice steam a little longer.

 Try this claypot chicken rice dish as well – it’s another flavour bomb!